tebanspam11/tebanspam11/README.md

 </p>

 <p align="center" style="font-size:18px;">
-I'm a Systems and Software Engineering student focused on efficient algorithms and visually engaging software.
+I'm a Systems and Software Engineering student passionate about learning and driven by optimization to improve my problem-solving skills.
 </p>

 ---